rkdarst/hyvaapaivaa/index.rst

 people may believe is very possible.

 This course is written by someone who is learning Finnish, but by no means knows it.
+This isn't designed to be technically correct, but easy and fun to understand.
 Do not trust anything in here, but learn it and remember once you start you own courses.

 Contents: